nuwainfo/ffl/README.md

   If this happens, we recommend switching to Cloudflare tunnel for better performance - in fact, we suggest using Cloudflare from the start, especially in fixed mode, for the most stable and fastest experience.

+  **ℹ️ Bandwidth Routing**

+  To keep the default service sustainable, files larger than 500MB are automatically routed through our unlimited bandwidth infrastructure rather than the nearest premium node to prevent astronomical server bills.

+  If you prefer to always use the nearest high-performance node regardless of file size, please consider the **Licensed Version**.
+Your contribution helps us happily maintain these global infrastructure costs.

 ### 4. 📥 Downloading with ffl (wget replacement)

 ffl can also act like an HTTP download tool: